OhSerk/Raster/README.md

 # Raster
-This is my first application published on "JarsickGames" currently available only on GooglePlay.
+This is my first application published on "JarsickGames".

 # Hacking
 Completely made with Processing 3.